ibm-cloud-docs/Cloudant/faqs/migration-faq.md

 For more information, see [Migrating an Enterprise plan to a Lite or Standard plan](/docs/Cloudant?topic=Cloudant-migrating-an-enterprise-plan-to-a-lite-or-standard-plan).

 Or you can migrate from the free Lite plan to a Standard plan, which is just upgrading from the Lite plan to the Standard plan.
 For more information, see [Migrating from a Lite plan to a Standard plan](/docs/Cloudant?topic=Cloudant-migrating-from-a-lite-plan-to-a-standard-plan).
-Or

 ## Can I back up my data before I migrate?
 {: #can-i-back-up-my-data-before-doing-anything-}